KSAT Medal giveaway with Ernie Zuniga

 The advertiser paid a fee to promote this sponsored article and may have influenced or authored the content.
 The views expressed in this article are those of the advertiser and do not necessarily reflect those of this site or affiliated companies.

-Get ready, San Antonio—KSAT and Prestige Luxury Automotive are celebrating Fiesta in style with a special KSAT medal giveaway at Prestige Luxury Automotive on Thursday, April 9th.
-We’ll be set up outside at Prestige Luxury Automotive, 1415 W. Bitters Rd., so look for the Prestige Luxury Automotive storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!
+Get ready, San Antonio—KSAT and City of San Antonio Metro Health are celebrating Fiesta in style with a special KSAT medal giveaway at FIESTA de Salud on Wednesday, April 15th.
+We’ll be set up at FIESTA de Salud in Crockett Park, at 1300 N. Main Street, so look for the Metro Health and KSAT tents and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!

+📍 Location: FIESTA de Salud at Crockett Park, 1300 N. Main Street

 ⏱️ Line starts: 4:00 p.m.